-Affordable housing comprises social rented and intermediate housing provided to eligible households whose needs are not met by the market.
+Affordable housing comprises social rented, affordable rented and intermediate housing provided to eligible households whose needs are not met by the market.
 On-site affordable housing provision will be sought to meet local needs on all residential developments of 10 dwellings or more (or on sites of 0.3 hectare or above).
 On sites of 5-9 dwellings the council will seek to negotiate either on-site provision or a financial contribution towards the provision of affordable housing.

 Within North Somerset the target for the provision of affordable housing is at least 150 dwellings per annum.
 To reflect identified needs this will be provided as 82% social rented housing and 18% intermediate housing.
+This proportion will be reviewed in relation to affordable rent and clarified in the revised Affordable Housing SPD.